 The perspective of a right balance between quality and outcomes, inspires patients and health innovators to great enthusiasm for the development.
 However, applications of initiatives to ehealth, like EHR (Electronic Health Records), PHR (Personal Health Records), health apps and all sorts of mobile applications in wearables, do have an impact on the way health care is actually delivered.

-When a physician agrees to look at a patient’s daily data to monitor his condition, arrangements must be made with for how and when it will be done, how frequently feedback will be given, and the like.
-In current processes these are agreements and arrangements that haven’t been made before.
+When a physician agrees to look at a patient’s daily data to monitor his condition, arrangements must be made about how and when it will be done, how frequently feedback will be given, and the like.
+In current processes these are agreements and arrangements that have not been made before.

 To arrange the activities and communication between patient and care providers successfully, one would like to know how to and what will work, and what will be effective to the therapy.